Rozz Williams

 Rozz Williams (born Roger Alan Painter; November 6, 1963 – April 1, 1998) was an American singer and songwriter known for his work with the bands Christian Death, Shadow Project (with musician Eva O), and the industrial project Premature Ejaculation.
 Christian Death is cited by some as a pioneer of the American gothic rock scene as well as deathrock, and is considered to be one of the most influential figures of the scene.
 However, Williams disliked the "goth" label and actively worked to shed it during the 1980s and 1990s by focusing on punk rock, hard rock, cabaret, and spoken word music.
 Williams was also involved with his groups Daucus Karota, Heltir, EXP, Bloodflag, and his own version of Christian Death (Christian Death featuring Rozz Williams), along with recording a handful of solo albums.
 In addition to music, Williams was also an avid painter, poet, and collage artist.

-Williams committed suicide by hanging himself in his West Hollywood apartment on April 1, 1998.
+Williams died by suicide on April 1, 1998.
 He was 34 years old.

-Early years
+Early life

 Rozz Williams was born Roger Alan Painter on November 6, 1963, in Pomona, California, and was raised in a strict Southern Baptist family.
 His father Robert Norman Painter was an artist.
 Rozz had three older siblings (Janet, Bobby, and Larry).
-He went to the Claremont High School.
+After being expelled from his high school in Pomona for lack of attendance, he transferred to Claremont High School, where he was again expelled in ninth grade.

 As a child, he was a fan of David Bowie, Lou Reed, Roxy Music, T. Rex, Alice Cooper, Iggy Pop and the New York Dolls.
-When he reached adolescence in the late 1970s, he became attracted to the punk rock music scene.
-He even became friends with late Darby Crash of The Germs.